cyew3/oneVPL-intel-gpu/documentation/mediasdkusr-man.md

 # Overview

-The **SDK** (Software Development Kit) is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video preprocessing.
+Intel® Media Software Development Kit – SDK is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video preprocessing.
 The API library covers a wide range of Intel platforms.

 This document describes an API extension that allows user-defined functions into the transcoding pipeline.
 Please refer to the *SDK Developer Reference* for a complete description of the API.